Emanuel Swedenborg – The Favorite Seer of the Occult Revival

 Sketch of Swedenborg's Flying Machine from his notebook.
 He first sketched the Flying Machine when he was just 26 years old and later published it in his Daedalus Hyperboreus in 1716

-Because of his reputation as a scientist, he was offered a chair of mathematics at the University of Uppsala in 1724, which he refused saying that his main interests were geometry, chemistry, and metallurgy and that because of his stutter he did not have »the gift of eloquent speech” worthy of a professor or public speaker.
+Because of his reputation as a scientist, he was offered a chair of mathematics at the University of Uppsala in 1724, which he refused, saying that his main interests were geometry, chemistry, and metallurgy, and that because of his stutter, he did not have “the gift of eloquent speech” worthy of a professor or public speaker.
+However, what he did not speak, he wrote.
+According to Swedish critic Olof Lagerkrantz, Swedenborg’s extensive argumentation in writing was due to his speech impediment.

 Page from the first edition of Arcana Coelestia from 1749 by Emanuel Swedenborg

-Thus, Swedenborg spent the last 28 years of his life investigating, experiencing, and writing on spiritual matters.
-In June of 1747, he resigned from his professional duties to fully dedicate himself to completing a new project he began.
+Swedenborg spent the last 28 years of his life investigating spiritual matters.
+In June of 1747, he resigned from his professional duties to fully dedicate himself to completing a new project.
 He began studying Hebrew and intended to make a spiritual interpretation of every verse of the Bible.
-This project which lasted for 10 years since 1746 is considered by many his magnum opus and it is known as »Arcana Cœlestia”.
-The work was published in 8 volumes in between 1479 and 1756, at first anonymously, until Swedenborg was identified as its author in the 1750s.
+For 10 years, he worked on The Arcana Cœlestia, widely regarded as his magnum opus.
+It comprises eight volumes, published anonymously from 1749 to 1756, and Swedenborg was formally identified as its author in the late 1750s

 “From the mere letter of the Word of the Old Testament no one would ever discern the fact that this part of the Word contains deep secrets of heaven, and that everything within it both in general and in particular bears reference to the Lord, to His heaven, to the church, to religious belief, and to all things connected therewith; for from the letter or sense of the letter all that anyone can see is that ̶ to speak generally ̶ everything therein has reference merely to the external rites and ordinances of the Jewish Church.
-Yet the truth is that everywhere in that Word there are internal things which never appear at all in the external things except a very few which the Lord revealed and explained to the Apostles; such as that the sacrifices signify the Lord; that the land of Canaan and Jerusalem signify heaven ̶ on which account they are called the Heavenly Canaan and Jerusalem ̶ and that Paradise has a similar signification. »
+Yet the truth is that everywhere in that Word there are internal things which never appear at all in the external things except a very few which the Lord revealed and explained to the Apostles; such as that the sacrifices signify the Lord; that the land of Canaan and Jerusalem signify heaven ̶ on which account they are called the Heavenly Canaan and Jerusalem ̶ and that Paradise has a similar signification.”

 The Swedenborg House in London - View from Bloomsbury Street

-However, Swedenborg’s most popular book to this day is »Heaven and Hell” published in 1578, which describes his vision of the afterlife and even the process of dying.
-He sees death as a peaceful transition into a spiritual realm where people are met by angels and he describes the realm as a world more real than the physical one.
-Furthermore, his vision of heaven is a »geography of love”, where people are distributed according to what they love most and in which people can be their best version of themselves.
-He also gives an elaborate depiction of angels and divine worship.
+Swedenborg’s most popular work to this day is Heaven and Hell, published in 1758.
+In it, he recounts his visions of the afterlife, portraying death as a peaceful transition into a spiritual realm where spirits are received by angels.
+He describes this realm as more real than the physical world.
+Heaven, in his vision, is a “geography of love,” where individuals are situated according to their deepest loves and are able to realize their best selves.
+The work also contains elaborate depictions of angels and divine worship.

 Emanuel Swedenborg's Tomb in the Uppsala Cathedral, Sweden